 The check in process was fast and efficient.
 Three agents were on duty.
 I was concerned about VietJet’s weight allowance for carry-on bags.
 Baggage allowance is an important issue on low-cost carriers.
 According to its website each passenger is permitted to bring onboard two small items with a total weight of 7kg or less.

 I had a large carry-on bag and a backpack both of which exceeded the weight limit by a good amount.
-In my travel experience, these limits often are not enforced.
-That was the case here fortunately.
+In my travel experience in Asia, these limits often are not enforced.
+That was the case here, fortunately.
 I wouldn’t recommend trying that on low-cost carriers in the U. S. or Europe however.

 VietJet has a sliding scale for checked bag fees.
 Prices ranges from 220 baht ($7) for 15Kg to 950 baht ($31) for 40Kg if purchased online.
 Buying baggage allowance at check in is substantially more expensive.

 This A321 is all economy.
-Most seats are arranged 3-3 except for SkyBoss seats at the front that are 2-2.
+Most seats are arranged 3-3 except for two rows of SkyBoss seats at the front that are 2-2.
 Three across economy seats are about 18 inches wide which is standard for A320 model aircraft.
 I estimate legroom in standard economy at 31 inches.

 SkyBoss economy seats are slightly larger.
 Those seats come with perks like priority check in, lounge access, food and drinks onboard, some flight changes with no fee, a higher price tag, and according to VietJet, knowledge that: